TOP

 Château de Malle: Vineyards

 The vineyards of Château de Malle extend across three communes, Toulenne, Preignac and Fargues.
-Clearly only the latter two qualify for Sauternes, the appellation covering five communes in total (the others being Sauternes itself, Bommes and Barsac); the presence of Toulenne tells us that the estate also includes vines beyond the appellation’s borders which, as it happens, qualify for the Graves appellation.
+Clearly only the latter two qualify for Sauternes, the appellation covering five communes in total (the others being Sauternes itself, Bommes and Barsac); the presence of Toulenne tells us that the estate also has vines beyond the appellation’s borders which, as it happens, qualify for the Graves appellation.
 Nevertheless, for the purpose of this profile, I will concentrated solely on the Sauternes vines.

 Château de Malle